TheCodeKing/XDMessaging.Net/Advanced.md

 	  </appSettings>
 	</configuration>

-Alternatively by adding a reference to the `XDMessaging.Transport.Amazon.dll` assembly it's possible to define these programmatically.
-Additionally it's possible to then set the desired AWS region.
+Alternatively it's possible to define these programmatically and set the desired AWS region.

 	XDMessagingClient client = new XDMessagingClient()
 		.WithAmazonSettings(accessKey, accessSecret, RegionEndPoint.EUWest1);